 You’re wondering why you’re not getting auditions or booking roles.
 You want to be a working actor.
 You know you’re talented and feel like you deserve to be seen and appreciated– to get auditions and to be cast.
 You long to be hired to do what you were born and trained to do.
-What else would you imagine?
+What else could you even imagine?
 Your expectation is legitimate.
 And noble.
 But the business just doesn’t work like that.
 It doesn’t recognize talent by itself, at least not quickly.
-It won’t come and find you, and it won’t celebrate (or often hire) you unless you’ve done work that gets rave reviews in a hit show or movie or becomes a YouTube sensation.
+It won’t come and find you, and it won’t celebrate (or often hire) you unless you’ve done work that gets rave reviews in a hit show or festival movie or becomes a YouTube sensation.
 Even then, you might not get the attention of the “decision-makers.”
 And, when you do, your popularity will likely fade quickly as a new flashier star attracts them with even shinier brilliance.
 Then you’re back to square one.

 If you don’t have the footage (and even if you have a few great clips from shows in which you’ve guest starred) you have to make something.
 You have to find other people to help you make it.
 You have to create until your unmitigated talent is on screen.
 You have to keep doing that until you’ve captured something brilliant.
 And then, keep creating because it thrills you!

 Quick recent story.
-I was working on a show where the perfect guy for the part (in my opinion) was David Harbour.
+I was working on a show- not that long ago- where the perfect guy for the part (in my opinion) was David Harbour.
 I advocated hard for him.
 He self-taped.
 He was ready to work for the (low) money we were offering.
 He was willing to come to LA to do the role for a few months, mostly on his own dime.
-But the folks making the final decision just didn’t see him as sexy enough.
+(He lives in NY.)
+But the folks making the decision just didn’t see him as sexy enough.
 We moved on.
 He certainly moved on.
-And recently someone with whom I’d worked said: “How come we never considered David Harbour?
+He has been doing just fine.
+Recently someone with whom I’d worked on that show said: “How come we never considered David Harbour?
 He’d have been so great.”

-We say it over and over and over again, but it merits saying again: You have to take artistic leadership.
+We say it over and over and over again, but it merits saying again: You have to step up and show artistic leadership.
 You must climb to the mountaintop (which can take decades); in fact, you have to create the mountaintop.
 Before you know it, you’re standing there with worth and dignity, with creative force and artistic power.
 And you become undeniable in the eyes of everyone– because you are standing on this mountaintop of your own invention and they are looking up.
 They see a working actor.
 A force.
 They are pulled to you, to your “shiny star.”
-And if, as with David Harbour, it takes 20 years for them to call you a “breakout star,” and pay you what you’re worth, you’re okay with that.
+And if, as with David Harbour, it takes 20 years for them to call you a “breakout star” and pay you what you’re worth, you’re okay with that.
 Your work is solid, your talent is secure.
 You’re doing the work of a working actor, work that means everything to you.
 And you’ve got enough artistic weight to do just about anything.